mab253/designII-fall2022/assignments/async-week.md

 ## update post (👾 Discord)

 Each person also needs to create 1 update post based on progress on your prototype (same as a typical week).
+Please include some concrete details on the changes you've been making and how the process is going.

 ## Github response (🐱 Github)